 - Storms press me to ask hard questions about God’s sovereignty, and face the wrong assumptions I’ve made about Him.
 What lessons has God taught me about Himself in a storm, which I could never have learned on a sunny day?

 - Jesus caused the water to go from tumultuous and storm to glassy and still.
-What would change if I lived like Jesus can—and ultimately will—do this with the storms I’m currently facing?
+What would change if I lived like Jesus can—and ultimately will—calm the storms I face?